magwo/dcs-comms-plan-enforcer/README.md

 # dcs-comms-plan-enforcer

 Enforces radio presets and intraflight frequency according to a standardized comms plan.
 Flight names are used to determine intraflight frequencies, see `comms_plan.py`.
+Also checks and sets frequencies of AI flights such as tankers or AWACS.

 ## Requirements